All Episodes

 This is the key.

-This is the Breck Girl's plan.
+This is the BREC girl's plan.

-The grand poo bob modern liberalism is the Breck girl who's out of the race.
+The intellectual leader of the left, the grand poo-bah of modern liberalism, is the Breck girl who's out of the race.

-Hillary and Obama are both racing to claim Edward's side of the planet.
+Hillary and Obama are both racing to claim Edwards' side of the planet.

 She can't possibly mean this.

-This this can't possibly mean it.
+She can't possibly mean it.

 We hope Obama doesn't mean it.